Across the Globe, We Are United in Our Dedication to Children’s Rights

 Parenting Connection of Monterey County (PCMC) was originally founded in 2001 as Friends of Parents’ Place to accept charitable donations on behalf of the Pacific Grove Unified School District Adult School Parents’ Place program.
 In 2014, the non-profit decided to broaden its scope of impact by directly offering parent-education programs to more parents and families in Monterey County.
 We changed our name to The Parenting Connection of Monterey County and announced our new mission.

-After graduating from the University of California at Santa Cruz in 2001 with a Bachelors of Art degree in Sociology I attended John F. Kennedy University in Campbell where I pursued in Master of Arts degree in Counseling Psychology with an emphasis on Holistic Studies.
-Since 2013 I have worked as a licensed bilingual marriage and family therapist in private practice and I serve individuals, families, children, couples, and groups.
-I see my role as a guide for my clients to facilitate growth.
-The psycho-therapeutic process is sacred to me and it is an honor to witness my client’s journeys.
+After graduating from the University of California at Santa Cruz in 2001 with a Bachelors of Art degree in Sociology Claudia attended John F. Kennedy University in Campbell where she pursued a Master of Arts degree in Counseling Psychology with an emphasis on Holistic Studies.
+Since 2013 Claudia has worked as a licensed bilingual marriage and family therapist in private practice serving individuals, families, children, couples, and groups.
+Claudia sees her role as a guide for her clients to facilitate growth.
+The psycho-therapeutic process is sacred to her and she feels it is an honor to witness her clients’ journeys.

-My husband, Phil, and I are native to Monterey County.
-I was born and raised in Salinas and he was raised in Monterey.
-My husband works at Monterey High as a PE and Health teacher.
-He and I have been married since 2005.
-We have been blessed with two wonderful sons; Blaise, our eldest is 8 ½ years old, and Landon, our youngest, will turn 2 in July.
-I attended Parent’s Place with Blaise and felt it was a great resource in supporting me as a new Mom.
-With Landon I attended the Parenting Connection and enjoyed meeting new parents and their babies as well as discussing the joys and challenges of parenting.
-In my spare time I enjoy crafting, spending time with family and friends, being outdoors, and reading.
+Claudia is a Monterey County native.
+She was born and raised in Salinas.
+Claudia has two wonderful sons.
+She attended Parents’ Place with her first son and felt it was a great resource in supporting her as a new Mom.
+With her second, she attended the Parenting Connection and enjoyed meeting new parents and their babies as well as discussing the joys and challenges of parenting.
+In her spare time Claudia enjoys crafting, spending time with family and friends, being outdoors, and reading.

 Molly Jansen has served on the board for PCMC since January 2014.
 Molly served as President of the board from July 2014 – January 2019.
 Molly Jansen is the Department Head for the Hospitality Department at Monterey Peninsula College.
 Having a passion for the hospitality industry and for education, Molly has been working with PCMC to ensure parents and families are supported from Pregnancy to 5 years old in Monterey County.
 Molly is dedicated to helping build a positive, supportive community for families and children.